-U.S. job openings hit record high; more workers quitting
+U.S. job openings hit record high, more workers quitting

 “The labor market is hot and getting hotter by the day so central bankers need to continue to take the punch bowl away because higher wages and greater inflation are on the way,” said Chris Rupkey, chief economist at MUFG in New York.

 Job openings, a measure of labor demand, increased by 472,000 to a seasonally adjusted 6.6 million.
-March’s job openings were the highest since the data series started in December 2000.
+March's job openings were the highest since the data series started in December 2000.
+For a graphic see: reut.rs/2K3daHP

 The job openings rate rose three-tenths of a percentage point to 4.2 percent, also an all-time high.
 But hiring fell to 5.4 million from 5.5 million in February, suggesting a skills mismatch.
 Job growth slowed in March and April after increasing by the most in more than 1-1/2 years in February.